HyunCafe/contribute-practice/README.md

 ```
 git commit -m "Add: Added my name to list, My first contribution!"
 ```
-Push the changes to your forked repository on GitHub using the command git push origin <branch-name>, where <branch-name> is the name of the branch you are working on.
+Push the changes to your forked repository on GitHub using the command git push origin BranchName, where BranchName is the name of the branch you are working on.
 ```
-git push -u origin _BranchName_
+git push -u origin BranchName
 ```
 <br><br>
 ## Making a Pull Request
 <h2> Step 1 </h2>
 <img align="right" width="400" src="assests/prstep1.JPG" alt="step 1 Pull request" /> <br><br><br><br><br>

-* Go to your forked repository on GitHub, click on "contibute" drowp down click on "Open pull request"<br><br><br>
+* Go to your forked repository on GitHub, click on "contibute" drop down, and click on "Open pull request"<br><br><br>

 <br><br><h2> Step 2 </h2>
 <img align="right" width="400" src="assests/prstep2.JPG" alt="step 2 Pull request" /> <br>

-* Fill in the title and description of the pull request, to explain the changes you made and why they should be merged with the main branch of the original repository.
+* Fill in the title and description of the pull request to explain the changes you made!

 * Once you have filled out the details, click the "Create pull request" button to submit your pull request for review. <br><br><br><br><br><br>